NEOForCE: Near-Earth Objects' Forecast of Collisional Events: Practical realization and discussion

 \section{Practical realization and discussion}

-In this version of the system we used \citet{1974CeMec..10...35E} integrator of 15-th order.
-In the model we included gravitational influence of 8 major planets (and Pluto for historical reasons).
+In this version of the system we used \Dima{collocational integrator Lobbie of 14-th order \citep{2022SoSyR..56...32A} for integrating the orbits.} In the model we included gravitational influence of 8 major planets (and dwarf planet Pluto, for historical reasons), {as well as post-Newtonian formalism for the Sun only}.
 We also considered the Earth and the Moon separately.
-The orbits of asteroids and their covariance matrices are taken from DynAstVO database\footnote{\url{https://epn.imcce.fr/dynastvo.html}} \citet{desmars17}.
+The orbits of asteroids and their covariance matrices are taken from DynAstVO database\footnote{\url{https://epn.imcce.fr/dynastvo.html}} \citet{desmars17} \Dima{for the automated impact monitoring}.